emereum/aspnetcore-react-ts-starter-kit/generators/app/templates/README.md

 }
 ```

+Please read the source code documentation on `ICommandHandler` and `IQueryHandler` for more information about this design.

 ### Why do this?
 * Business logic is kept out of the controller.
 The controller's only responsibility is to receive a command, delegate it to a handler, then pass the results back to the consumer in some HTTP-oriented fashion (such as in a JSON response).
 * Testing is easier.
 One feature will be associated with one `CommandHandler` so we can instantiate that `CommandHandler` in a test, pass in a `Command` and verify the outputs.
 * It allows us to structure the source code into feature folders where each feature folder has a single `Command` and `CommandHandler`.
 * Developers can focus their effort on small vertical slices of the application without having to understand the application as a whole.
 This can boost a developer's productivity when they are new to the project.

+### Paginating queries

+To paginate a query response make your query inherit from `PaginationOptions` and use the `PaginationExtensions.Paginate` extension method in your `IQueryHandler` implementation to return a paginated response.

 ## Folder structure